ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

   connected previous and which allows the client to send data on the first flight (see {{tls-0-rtt}}

-In both case, the server is expected to have a signing key which may either be a freshly-generated key or a long-term key (allowing TOFU-style applications).
+In both case, the server is expected to have an ECDSA signing key which may either be a freshly-generated key or a long-term key (allowing TOFU-style applications).
 They key need not be associated with any certificate and can simply be a bare key.